 If symptoms of anxiety are reported, it is important to implement a treatment plan to ensure that the anxious senior gets appropriate help.

-Some helpful tips for relieving anxiety include:
+Some general tips for relieving anxiety include:

 • Including the patient’s primary care physician to rule out physical problems, and to prescribe medications or other treatment if necessary.